 If you regularly snack on sugary junk foods during work hours or when watching shows at night, take a moment to consider why you’re eating these foods.
 Are you genuinely hungry, or are you dehydrated and thirsty?
 Maybe you’re just eating out of boredom or habit.

-Identifying the reasons behind your food choices helps you begin to make healthier decisions.
+Identifying the reasons behind your food choices helps you make healthier decisions.
 This may mean going for a walk with the family or a friend after dinner instead of sitting on the couch using a device.

 People commonly reach for junk food mid-morning or mid-afternoon when hunger (and boredom) strikes.
 Instead of grabbing some cookies from the staff kitchen or vending machine, try drinking a glass of water and taking a five minute stroll outside or around the office.
-This gives your body a chance to re-hydrate and recalibrate so you can decide if you’re actually hungry or just bored.
-Often the craving passes and you can enjoy a healthy lunch a little later.
+This gives your body a chance to rehydrate and recalibrate so you can decide if you’re actually hungry or just bored.
+Often the feeling passes and you can enjoy a healthy lunch a little later.*

 5. Reduce Complex Carbs

-Eating a whole food diet that includes a moderate amount of complex carbohydrates helps the body to better regulate blood sugar and insulin levels already in the normal range, and can support stable energy levels and overall health and well-being.
-Such a diet typically provides excellent levels of antioxidants, vitamins and minerals, and other phytonutrients, and is so varied and interesting that a sugar-laden junk food diet seems wholly unappetizing!
+Eating a whole food diet that includes a moderate amount of complex carbohydrates helps the body to better regulate blood sugar and insulin levels already in the normal range, and can support stable energy levels and overall health and well-being.* Such a diet typically provides powerful levels of antioxidants, vitamins and minerals, and other phytonutrients, and is so varied and interesting that a sugar-laden junk food diet seems wholly unappetizing!